Justin Bieber Avoiding His Ex Selena Gomez To Keep His Wife Happy

 The source was careful to specify that Bieber hadn’t gone to a mental health facility like Gomez had, but is seeing a therapist and learning to handle his mental health without the use of medications.

 Baldwin is said to have been incredibly supportive of Bieber as he resolves his issues.
-Since marrying him in September 2018, the source claims “She’s been so supportive of him throughout this process.”
+Since marrying him in September 2018, the source claims, “She’s been so supportive of him throughout this process.”

-Given the number of times Bieber and Gomez got together after each breakup it’s understandable that Baldwin would be wary of the two seeing each other.
+Given the number of times Bieber and Gomez got together after each breakup, it’s understandable that Baldwin would be wary of the two seeing each other.

 Yet it could also be concern for the mental well-being of both Bieber and Gomez.
 It’s apparent from the professional help they’ve both sought out that the breakup and rocky relationship had a toll on both of them, along with other personal issues they’re likely having.